Lexicon

 Lexicon Entry

-Recall that every Lexicon object is comprised of LexiconEntry objects which represent the words in that Lexicon.
+As noted above, every Lexicon object is comprised of LexiconEntry objects, which represent the words in that Lexicon.

-parent_lexiconmust matchLexicon.nameheadword- together withparent_lexicon,headwordis the key for the Lexicon entry.
-Must be unique for this Lexicon.prev_hw- The headword for the entry just before this one. (required when Lexicon is presented as a text, with anIndex.)next_hw- The headword for the entry just after this one. (required when Lexicon is presented as a text, with anIndex)rid- unique ID.
-Used for lexical sorting.
-When presented in order, the rid should be in order.ridvalues should begin with a letter, to ensure lexical and not numeric sorting.
+headword, taken together withparent_lexicon, is the key for the Lexicon entry.
+Theheadwordmust be unique to the Lexicon in question. prev_hwindicates the headword for the entry directly before the one you are referencing.
+This is required when the Lexicon is presented as a text with anIndex.next_hwindicates the headword for the entry directly before the one you are referencing.
+This is required when the Lexicon is presented as a text with anIndex.ridis a unique ID that is used for lexical sorting.
+When presented in order, the rid should appear in order.ridvalues should begin with a letter in order to ensure lexical sorting instead of numerical sorting.

 {